Methodology

 The methodology you've just read, applied to your decision.

-Every Iron Command Advisory engagement runs SITREP behind closed doors and outputs a READ-shaped deliverable for the decision-maker.
+Every Iron Command Advisory engagement runs READ end to end — graded sourcing and tested alternatives behind closed doors, a decision-shaped deliverable in front of you.
 Discovery calls within 48 hours.

 Built on top · Coming September 2026